Medical Malpractice Insurance Coverage

 Coverage and Implications

-• Policy Inclusion: Medical malpractice insurance policies for medical facilities or practices generally include coverage for vicarious liability.
-This means that if a staff member is sued for malpractice, the facility can also be covered under the same policy.
+Malpractice insurance policies for medical facilities typically include coverage for vicarious liability, meaning that if a staff member is sued for malpractice, the facility is also protected under the same policy.
+Additionally, group malpractice insurance policies are designed to safeguard both individual practitioners and the employing facility, covering claims against the staff as well as the organization itself.

 Request a quote